FuzzWeb/grunt-regex-replace/README.md

 Grunt plugin to search and replace text content of files based on regular expression patterns

+## Note
+This is a forked version of the original plugin.
+It handles multiple files in a more grunt-appropriate fashion.
+Eventually it would be better to role these changes back upstream.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-regex-replace`